 Municipalities enabling affordable housing

 The Housing for All project came to an end in March 2022 and yet the impact, knowledge and partnerships gained throughout the project will continue to have a positive effect on the West Island community for years to come.
-The TQSOI will also be able to continue working on the important issue of housing affordability into the second phase of the Collective Impact Project.
+The TQSOI will continue working on the important issue of housing affordability into the second phase of the Collective Impact Project.
 The goal will be to adopt a systemic approach to collectively address the barriers to the development of local community housing projects.
 We will be using a local community housing project that is currently in development as a prism to identify the barriers, learn how to overcome them and directly address them using a systemic approach.
-In this way, our actions will have a positive impact on the housing system and contribute to the development of future community housing projects.
+In this way, our actions will not only have a positive impact on the chosen project, but on the housing system and the development of future community housing projects.
 Ultimately, our aim is for the southern West Island to have the collective capacity to provide affordable housing to meet the needs of its residents.

 Housing for All was part of the Collective Impact Project – Projet Impact Collectif (PIC) funded by Centraide of Greater Montreal.
 The project brought West Island community partners together in 2016 with the West Island Community Resource Centre (CRC) and the TQSOI as project leaders.
 The PIC consisted of a two part, double spiral approach (1) learning to work together (2) by developing structured collective projects.
 The five-year project completed its third year as it transitioned its focus from Food Security to Housing in late 2019, and came to an end in March 2022.